paulwratt/NextorBuilder/README.md

 There's a script called **compile-all.sh** that does the following: (check the code, it's very simple)

 * Checks for requirements
-* Clones Nextor project from github if not present
+* Clones Nextor project from github (if not present)
-* Starts the Windows VM using Vgrant (will downloaded at the first run)
+* Starts the Windows VM using Vagrant
 * Executes **compile.bat** inside the VM to compile all the pieces that form Nextor
 * Stops the VM